 A simple, three-step process

 Before getting started we need to know who you are (if it’s a new relationship) and what you want to achieve.
-We need to understand your business, your values, your aspirations and, most importantly, your audience.
-Once we’ve agreed the project scope, we’ll conduct user and stakeholder research to fine-tune the brief so we can propose something that exceeds your and your audience’s expectations.
+We need to understand your business, your values, your objectives and, most importantly, your audience.
+Once we’ve agreed the project scope, we’ll conduct user and stakeholder research to make sure we propose something that exceeds your and your audience’s expectations.

-Whether the project is a website, an email campaign, brand identity, brochure or document template, it’s then time to design, develop and deliver what the user and stakeholder research has told us is required.
-We’ll keep you informed as we go and we’ll need for your input at key stages but, beyond that, you can be involved you as much or as little as you like.
+Whether the project is a website, an email campaign, brand identity, brochure or document template, it’s then time to design, develop and deliver what the user and stakeholder research has told us is needed.
+We’ll keep you informed as we go and ask for your input at key stages but, beyond that, you can be involved you as much (or as little) as you like.

 The traditional design process is to create — often over many months — and then forget.
 Even if an audience’s needs are met at the outset, the chances are they won’t be for long.
 Our process delivers a high-quality first iteration as quickly as is practical.
-Far better to have something out there, that we can improve over time based on feedback and data, than to wait much longer for something that might not even hit the spot!
+Better to have something out there, that we can improve over time based on feedback and data, than to wait longer for something that might not hit the spot by then!